radude/rentry/README.md

 Example endpoint (Editing rentry.co/example): /edit/example

-To avoid confusion, all fields that can be used as well as set (url, edit_code, modify_code) have new_ appended to their names when setting them.
+All fields that can be used as well as set (url, edit_code, modify_code) have new_ appended to their names when setting them.

+### Returns

+* status
+* error (not present if no error)
+* content (all return values below are returned contained within this field)

 ### /new